souzjfe/swax/README.md

 ## Contact

-For more information or inquiries, please contact [Jeferson](mailto:jefferson.souzal@nees.ufal.br)
+For more information or inquiries, please contact [Jeferson](jefferson.souza@nees.ufal.br).